Features and Ease of Use

 L3server’s shared hosting plans are competitively priced.
 You can pay in euros via many different methods, including PayPal, credit cards, direct debit, Paysafecard, Yandex, Skrill, Bitcoin, AliPay, and WebMoney.

-Available billing periods appear to be monthly, quarterly, and annual, but there is no money-back guarantee (as far as I can see) to make you feel better about making an annual commitment.
-Although the website says you can cancel at any time, it also says that this must be at least ten days before the anniversary billing date.
+It seems that available billing periods are monthly, quarterly, and annual, but as far as I can see, there is no money-back guarantee to make you feel better about making an annual commitment.
+The website mentions that you can cancel at any time, but it also states that this must be at least ten days before the anniversary billing date.